 Related work can be grouped into four categories.
 The first category includes the most relevant work on travel package recommendation.
 Indeed, researchers have pointed out that some additional context information of travel packages, such as the financial and time cost information, are useful for travel recommendation [Ge et al. 2011].
-By considering the travel cost (the financial and time cost), Ge et al. provided a study of cost-aware tour recommendation.
+By considering the travel cost (the financial and time cost), Ge et al. provided a study of cost-aware tour recommendations.
 Specifically, they developed cost-aware latent factor models, called the GcPMF model, to learn the user/item latent features and user cost preferences simultaneously.
-However, the GcPMF model is a specific model which only considered the cost-related features.
-Also, in [Liu et al. 2011], the Tourist-Area-Season Topic (TAST) model was developed.
+However, the GcPMF model is a specific model that only considered the cost-related features.
+Also, in Liu et al. [2011], the Tourist-Area-Season Topic (TAST) model was developed.
 Specifically, Liu et al. noticed that the choices of tourists are related with some features of the travel packages, such as the landscapes, the travel areas, and the travel seasons.
 Based on these discoveries, they creatively designed the TAST model by considering these three features for travel packages representation.
 However, the TAST model considered each feature as an independent factor, and it is not very scalable to dynamically incorporate some other useful features.

-In the second category, we introduce the related work on intelligent travel self-services[Ricci 2002].
-Tourists can use these systems to free plan their tours by them-selves, rather than be regulated by the travel service providers.
-For instance, by exploiting a set of features for each tourist's specific interaction session, Ricci et al. described two case-based reasoning approaches [Ricci et al. 2006a; Ricci et al. 2006b] for travel recommendation and advisory.
-People also target on providing more context-aware travel information to the on-tour tourists with mobile devices [Ricci 2011; Ricci and Nguyen 2006] which is helpful for exploring the city area.
-[Mahmood et al. 2009] used conversational systems to autonomously improve the recommendation strategy and applied their approach within a prototype of an online travel recommender system.
-According to tourists' budgets, [Xie et al. 2010] proposed a composite recommendation method which can give a set of points of interest for travel planning in urban region.
-Considering that the trip planning is sensitive to the scalability of travel regions, [Lu et al. 2011] proposed a novel data mining-based approach, namely Trip-Mine, for efficient finding of optimal trip within a travel time constraint.
+In the second category, we introduce the related work on intelligent travel selfservices [Ricci 2002].
+Tourists can use these systems to free plan their tours by themselves, rather than be regulated by the travel service providers.
+For instance, by exploiting a set of features for each tourist's specific interaction session, Ricci et al. described two case-based reasoning approaches Ricci et al. [2006a, 2006b] for travel recommendation and advisory.
+Researchers have also targeted providing more context-aware travel information to the on-tour tourists with mobile devices [Ricci 2011; Ricci and Nguyen 2006], which is helpful for exploring the city area.
+Mahmood et al. [2009] used conversational systems to autonomously improve the recommendation strategy and applied their approach within a prototype of an online travel recommender system.
+Xie et al. [2010] proposed a composite recommendation method that can give a set of points of interest for travel planning in urban region according to tourists' budgets.
+Considering that the trip planning is sensitive to the scalability of travel regions, Lu et al. [2011] proposed a novel data-mining-based approach, namely, Trip-Mine, for efficiently finding the optimal trip within a travel time constraint.